October 1, 2025

 Sreeja is a young poet who tried to grow up, but words just kept getting in the way.

-Tell me a story unlike anything I've heard before.
-I'm not looking for the kinds of things you'd find in a university-run literary magazine or a journal that's existed for a billion years.
+Tell us a story unlike anything we've heard before.
+We're not looking for the kinds of things you'd find in a university-run literary magazine or a journal that's existed for a billion years.
 There's nothing wrong with those stories, they're just not for here.
 Take some risks and worry about it later.

-Dazzle me with prose, poetry, or some third thing.
-The only rule to note is that if your submission is over 2000 words, it's a very hard sell.
+Dazzle us with prose, poetry, or some third thing.
+Anything is fine.
 You can send multiple poems or micros, just keep it reasonable.

 Please only have one pending submission at a time.
-It makes it way easier for me!
+It makes it way easier for us!

 Simultaneous submissions are all good.
-Let me know if you need to withdraw something at [email protected].
+Let us know if you need to withdraw something at [email protected].

-Submit your stuff in a Word document (or a jpg or png or whatever if it's hybrid.)
+Submit your work in a Word document (or a jpg or png or whatever if it's hybrid.)

 Include any handles you want tagged.

-I'm just publishing the stuff, you have the rights to it.
+We're just publishing the stuff; you have the rights to it.

 Eulogy is taking submissions for short chapbooks or chapbook-adjacent projects.
 Think poetry collections, novelettes, and short plays.
 That said, I am open to a pitch on anything.
 Like the literary magazine, I want this to be a place where far-out and experimental stuff can find a home.